Sunday 18th April 2021

 Kestrel, Reed Bunting & Wigeon photos by Ian Williamson

-After lunch we headed to Park Shore to check the geese flock at the top of Park Lane.
+After lunch we headed to P Shore to check the geese flock at the top of P Lane.
 The 1,000 strong flock of Dark-bellied Brent Geese contained the four Russian White-fronts and as on my previous visits they were very distant but we managed some record shots.
 After a much longer look and with the light fading I managed to relocate the Pale-bellied Brent Goose towards the back of the flock.

 Friday 1st January 2021